Yashu2502/Elevate_Labs_Task-4/README.md

 The raw dataset contained imperfections, inconsistencies, and missing values.
 The following steps were taken to clean and transform the data:
 • Handled Missing Values:
-1) Missing Instructor, Class Type, Facility, and Theme values were replaced with "Unknown".
+1)Missing Instructor, Class Type, Facility, and Theme values were replaced with "Unknown".

 2)Missing Duration (mins) values were filled using the median duration.